hushus46/28B-Notes/index.md

-#Welcome to the Notes page for 28B-Rings and Fields!
+#Welcome to the Notes page for 28B-Rings and Fields! abc

 If you are looking for the full set of notes in one PDF document, [click here!]{https://hushus46.github.io/28B-Notes/Main.pdf}